 Licensing of mining activities

-Currently, Iceland does not require a specific licence solely for cryptocurrency mining.
-However, mining companies must comply with general business registration requirements and regulatory obligations, including compliance with anti-money laundering (AML) and counter-terrorist financing (CFT) regulations, as well as other applicable financial and tax regulations.
+Currently, there is no specific licence in Iceland related solely to cryptocurrency mining.
+Be that as it may, mining companies are required to adhere to general business registration requirements and regulatory obligations, among others, meaning compliance with AML/CFT requirements, among other applicable financial and tax regulations.

 Energy and environmental aspects